SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/register-api-documentation.md

 ### Register the Container Type in a Consuming Tenant

-Registrator the Container Type in the Consuming Tenant and grant full permssions to the Owning Application (AppId 71392b2f-1765-406e-86af-5907d9bdb2ab) for Delegated and AppOnly calls.
+Register the Container Type in the Consuming Tenant and grant full permssions to the Owning Application (AppId 71392b2f-1765-406e-86af-5907d9bdb2ab) for Delegated and AppOnly calls.

 #### Request
 ```json